faizalrf/documentation/X4_HTAP.md

 Once the configuration is ready, restart trhe MaxScale `systemctl restart maxscale` and execute the command to verify the server's are visible by executing the command: `maxctrl list servers` and `maxctrl list services` to see the running services.

-Let's verify the servers and services currently known to MaxScale.
+Let's verify the servers and services that are currently known to MaxScale.

 ```txt
 shell> maxctrl list servers;